Life insurance for parents in the UK

 - Pay out amount and term length is specified on the application

-- Unlike level term life insurance, the pay out amount decreases over time
+- Unlike level term life insurance, the pay out amount decreases over the term

 - Joint cover could protect you and your partner, (but will only pay out once)